 I remember several years ago when I experienced transiting Neptune square my Sun (vitality and self) and Mercury (mind, communication).
 I never felt so lost and confused in my entire life.
 Everything that had defined my structured world up until that point suddenly evaporated into the ethers.
 It was as if I had been informed that the life I had been living was a grand illusion.
 But I couldn't believe it at the time.
 I tried to choose the delusion because I convinced myself it was safer.
 The irony of that time period is that, while I lost my former existence (typical of difficult Neptune transits) it was the process of losing all I thought I treasured that helped me get closer to my soul.
 The more I leaned on my faith, the more I was comforted.
 Indeed, the advice I was given by colleagues during that time was to "Let go and let God."
 This is classic Neptune.

 Body and mind

-And so it is now with someone who I love dearly.
-I know he can't see this for himself because when you're drowning in your Neptune transit clarity often remains elusive.
-All I can do is counsel him to keep the faith.
-The events in his life happening right now make him feel as if he has lost himself ... but it's actually the opposite.
+And so it was also with that man who I love dearly.
+I know he couldn't see this for himself because when you're drowning in your Neptune transit, clarity often remains elusive.
+All I could do is counsel him to keep the faith.
+The events in his life that were happening make him feel as if he had lost himself ... but it's actually the opposite.
 Neptune erodes what it must so that we can be vulnerable and open enough to actually finding our true self -- the self that connects to our soul and to the divine.